- Wine tasting

 Day 3 Dormans to Ays (Epernay)

-Return by coach to Dormans, pausing outside the town to visit the poignant Memorial Chapel, built to commemorate the two Battles of Marne fought in WWI, the first of which saw a strategic victory saving Paris from German capture.
-Board your barge to sail upstream, passing the villages of Port-å-Binson and Reuil, before continuing along sections of canal and river to the village of Ay, which claims to be the original home of Champagne.
+Return by coach to Dormans, pausing outside the town to visit the Memorial Chapel, built to commemorate the two Battles of Marne fought in World War One, the first of which saw a strategic victory saving Paris from German capture.
+Board your day-cruiser to sail upstream, passing the villages of Port-å-Binson and Reuil, before continuing along sections of canal and river to the village of Ay, which claims to be the original home of Champagne.

 Ay is connected to the town of Epernay, on the opposite bank of the River Marne, where the Champagne houses of Moët & Chandon and Perrier-Jouet as well as many smaller producers, are based.
-Today’s cruise covers 31 kilometres and your barge will pass through five locks.
+Today’s cruise covers 19 miles and your cruiser will pass through five locks.

 Day 4 Reims